 The editors ensure that all of the submitted manuscripts that are ready for publication undergo a reviewing process by at least two expert reviewers.
 The Editor-in-Chief is the one who decides which of the manuscripts are appropriate to be published in the journal, based on the approval of the work being referred to, its significance to researchers and readers, the comments of the reviewers and points of view, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
 The Editor-in-Chief may consult other editors regarding these matters.

 Involvement and cooperation in investigations

 When ethical concerns are raised regarding a submitted manuscript or a published paper, editors (in conjunction with publishers as well as society) will take responsive measures in this matter.
 Every instance of unethical publishing will be considered and investigated, even if it is discovered a long time after publication.
-AP-SMART editors follow the COPE Flowcharts when dealing with cases of suspected misconduct.
-In case of finding ethical concerns during investigation, a publication of correction, retraction, and expression of concern or other related actions will be made in the journal.
+AP-SMART editors adhere to established guidelines when dealing with cases of suspected misconduct.
+If ethical concerns are found during investigation, the journal will publish a correction, retraction, expression of concern, or take other appropriate actions.

 Duties of Reviewers

 Contribution to editorial decisions

 Editorial decisions are made by editors with the assistance of peer review and may also assist authors in improving their manuscripts, through editorial communications.
 Peer review is considered to be a fundamental part of formal academic communication and lies at the core of scientific endeavor.
 AP-SMART offers the perspective that all researchers who wish to contribute to the scientific process should commit to doing their fair share of reviewing.